evoldoers/historian/README.md

 distance matrix method.
 By default this is UPGMA.

-  -nj             Use neighbor-joining, not UPGMA, to estimate tree
+  -nj             Use neighbor-joining, not UPGMA, to estimate tree -jc             Use Jukes-Cantor-like estimates for distance matrix

+If you are confident the guide alignment & tree should be reasonably obvious, and just want to get on to reconstruction as quickly as possible:

+  -fast           Shorthand for '-rndspan -kmatchn 3 -jc'

 Model-fitting and event-counting options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~